GOG 0244: The Lymphedema and Gynecologic Cancer (LEG) Study: Incidence, Risk Factors and Impact in Newly Diagnosed Patients

 This is a prospective longitudinal study evaluating the incidence and impact of lymphedema following radical surgery for gynecologic malignancy.
 The relationship of the lymphadenectomy on the lower extremity will be assessed through volumetric measurements using serial circumferential measurements performed from 10 cm above the heel to the inguinal crease at 10 cm intervals.

-3.11 Patients will be registered into three distinct groupings, and each group will be analyzed as a separate study:
+3.11 Patients will be registered into three distinct groupings, and data from each group will be

-3.112 Patients who will undergo radical hysterectomy or trachelectomy and pelvic lymphadenectomy +/- para-aortic node sampling via open or laparoscopic technique for clinical stage IA-IIA cervical carcinoma, including those receiving postoperative adjuvant therapy.
+3.112 Patients who will undergo or have undergone radical hysterectomy or trachelectomy and pelvic lymphadenectomy +/- para-aortic node sampling via open or laparoscopic technique for clinical stage IA-IIA cervical carcinoma, including those receiving postoperative adjuvant therapy.

-3.113 Patients with vulvar cancer who will undergo definitive surgery for primary stage I-IV vulvar cancer who will receive a radical vulvectomy or radical local excision with concurrent unilateral or bilateral inguinal or inguinal-femoral lymphadenectomy.
+3.113 Patients with vulvar cancer who will undergo or have undergone definitive surgery for primary stage I-IV vulvar cancer who will or have received a radical vulvectomy or radical local excision with concurrent unilateral or bilateral inguinal or inguinal-femoral lymphadenectomy.
 Patients who are going to receive multi-modality therapy (radiation +/-chemotherapy) after undergoing surgery are eligible.

 3.12 Patients may undergo sentinel node mapping as long as it is followed by a full lymphadenectomy.